Irish vote, German court add euro zone uncertainty

 In a case brought by two opposition MPs, the court said a nine-member sub-committee created to approve urgent action by the bailout fund was "in large part" unconstitutional because it infringed on the rights of other deputies.

 The judges said the panel may approve price-sensitive debt purchases on the secondary market by the EFSF bailout fund, since confidentiality was essential in such operations.
-But they denied it the power to authorise loans or preventive credit lines to troubled states or for the recapitalisation of banks.
+But they denied it the power to authorize loans or preventive credit lines to troubled states or for the recapitalization of banks.

 While not a show-stopper, the decision means parliamentary deliberations on future rescue operations could be slower and more cumbersome, since the full 41-member budget committee or the entire 620-member lower house will have to decide.